Supercomputing technology at defense labs and test centers help produce military-wide results—fast

-SAIC’s support team is working to enable communication between diverse platforms of supercomputing software and hardware across DoD operations and research efforts.
+SAIC’s support team on the HPCMP Integrated Technical Services program, or HITS, is working to enable communication between diverse platforms of supercomputing software and hardware across DoD operations and research efforts.
 This diversity allows DoD scientists and engineers to remain competitively innovative in their ability to execute new projects quickly without adding additional staff or resources.

-Comprised of three sub-programs, the HPCMP will collectively provide more than 233,000 compute cores, more than 890 terabytes of memory, and a total disk storage capacity of 43 petabytes over the life of the contract.
-To put that into perspective, a single supercomputer at a DSRC can process data at about two million times faster than the average laptop.
+The HPCMP will collectively provide more than 233,000 compute cores, more than 890 terabytes of memory, and a total disk storage capacity of 43 petabytes over the life of the contract.
+To put that into perspective, a single supercomputer at a DoD Supercomputing Resource Center (DSRC) can process data at about two million times faster than the average laptop.
 Additionally, DoD supercomputing labs take up several thousand square-feet and have massive cooling facilities – enough to cool and power a small city.

-Our support is helping the DoD to get their work done faster increasing national security.
+Our support on HITS is helping the DoD to get their work done faster increasing national security.
 For example:

 • At the Army Corps of Engineers, Engineer Research and Development Center in Mississippi, researchers are using supercomputing data to develop models and simulate weather patterns.
 Using advanced technology, researchers calculated flood impacts from Hurricane Harvey before the storm hit.